 I looked it up (thanks Google) and learned it means keep the wheels on the ground, ride safe, and enjoy the day.
 It’s a friendly acknowledgement and little good will.

 I’ve been thinking a lot about this as it relates to work.

-As part of my yearly review, I’m ranked against all the other employees on my team that are at my same level.
-Everyone knows this, yet everyone also knows that in order to be successful at your job you have to work together as a team.
+Many people work at companies where they are ranked against their coworkers.
+Everyone knows it, yet everyone also knows that in order to be successful at your job you have to work together as a team.
 I’ve watched people throw coworkers under the bus to look like the better employee, but I’ve also seen employees support their coworkers and focus on the project and doing good work.